Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Commas aren't just decorative pauses—they're the traffic signals of your sentences, directing readers through your ideas without confusion or collision.
-On standardized tests and in academic writing, you're being tested on whether you understand why a comma belongs in a specific spot, not just whether you can sprinkle them throughout your prose.
+Commas direct readers through your ideas.
+They mark where one grammatical unit ends and another begins, and they signal which parts of a sentence are essential versus extra.
+On standardized tests and in academic writing, you're being tested on whether you understand why a comma belongs in a specific spot, not just whether you can scatter them throughout your prose.

 The difference between a comma splice and a correctly punctuated compound sentence, or between essential and nonessential information, reveals your command of sentence structure itself.
 Master these rules by understanding the underlying logic each comma serves: separating equal elements, signaling interruptions, preventing misreading, and marking grammatical boundaries.
-Don't just memorize "comma before 'but'"—know that you're joining two complete thoughts that could stand alone.
-When you understand the principle, you can apply it to any sentence the test throws at you.
+When you understand the principle, you can apply it to any sentence a test throws at you.

-These rules handle elements that interrupt the main sentence flow or add supplementary information.
+These rules handle elements that interrupt the main sentence or add supplementary information.
 The key principle: if you can remove the element without breaking the sentence's core meaning or grammar, set it off with commas.

 | Concept | Best Examples |